crosswalk-project/crosswalk-website/documentation/Manifest/00-Using_the_manifest.md

 * `permissions`: [effect on Android packaging](#documentation/manifest/permissions/Effect-on-Android-packaging)

+Note that neither of these fields has an effect if it is included in a `manifest.json` file [loaded into an embedded Crosswalk](#Load-an-application-into-an-embedded-Crosswalk).

 ## Configure launch on Tizen

 When you create an xpk package to install with Crosswalk on Tizen, the `manifest.json` file should be included with the other assets in the application, as described in the [Run on Tizen](#documentation/getting_started/run_on_tizen) section of the "Getting started" tutorial.